hawkinsw/CPPTimes/arrays-and-vectors.md

 ```
 We can also read from them just like normal variables.

-We always want to initialize normal variables before we use them.
+We always initialize normal variables before we use them, right?.
 Using a variable before initialization results in the introduction of undefined behavior into the program (see below and/or earlier C++ Times for a refresher on this topic).
 So, how do we initialize values of the elements of an array?
 There are a few different methods.
 First,

 ```C++